 About the Digital Production Group

 The Digital Production Group’s primary mission is to convert these rare materials to digital formats that the UVA community can use to support their research and instructional needs.
-Our secondary mission is to use these digital surrogates as a means to highlight and promote the library’s rare materials in such a way that more users can gain access and discover them.
+Our secondary mission is to use these digital surrogates to highlight and promote the library’s rare materials in such a way that more users can gain access and discover them.
 We will always endeavor to deliver materials to anyone who requests them.
 There will be times, however, when the fragility of the original will render it impossible to digitize.

 Who We Serve